Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 # Animation

 You can use animations to allow objects to move around and change their properties for a specified duration.
 NUI implements an easy-to-use animation framework that allows you to create visually rich applications.
-The `Tizen.NUI.Animation` class can be used to animate the [animatable properties](#animatableproperties) for any number of objects, typically view object.
+The `Tizen.NUI.Animation` class can be used to animate the [animatable properties](#animatableproperties) for any number of `View` objects.

 NUI animations occur in a dedicated thread.
 This allows animations to run smoothly, regardless of the time taken to process the input, events, and other factors in the application code.